MicroEJ/docs/PlatformDeveloperGuide/sp.rst

 Example
 =======

-Below is an example of using a database SP.
+Below is an example of using a database :ref:`[SP] <esr-specifications>`.
 The code that publishes the data is written in C, and the code that receives the data is written in Java.
 The data is transferred using two memory blocks.
 One is a scalar value, the other is a more complex object representing a two-dimensional